 In 2019, The Local Cannabist, Edmonton’s premiere independent cannabis retailer, opened to the public featuring a comprehensive brand identity designed by Ryan McCourt.
 That same year, McCourt mounted his first solo exhibition of sculptures in Calgary.
 In 2020, McCourt was invited to participate in an artists’ residency in Rajasthan, India, but was unable to attend, due to the Coronavirus pandemic.
 Remaining in Edmonton, McCourt designed and produced the MMA-themed board game, Hexagon Fighting Championship.

-In 2023, Ryan McCourt is looking forward to travelling to Paris, France in the springtime, and presenting sculptures in “Line + Form” at the Art Gallery of St. Albert in the summer.
+In 2023, Ryan McCourt travelled to Paris, France in the springtime, and in the summer he will be exhibiting his most recent sculptures in “Line + Form” at the Art Gallery of St. Albert.